Álvaro de Vasconcelos

 Álvaro de Vasconcelos was the Director of the European Union Institute for Security Studies between May 2007 and May 2012.

 Career

 Prior to this, he headed the Institute of Strategic and International Studies (IEEI) in Lisbon, of which he is a co-founder, from 1980 to 2007 where he launched several networks including the Euro-Latin American Forum and EuroMeSCo.

-Most of his work, as well as papers, photographs and other forms of archive regarding the IEEI's body of work and events (such as the Euro-Latin American Conference or the Lisbon Conferences) is freely available for public consultation at CD-IEEIor at IMDN.
+Most of his work, as well as papers, photographs and other forms of archive regarding the IEEI's body of work and events (such as the Euro-Latin American Conference or the Lisbon Conferences) is freely available for public consultation at CD-IEEI or at IMDN.
 This Documentation Centre contains most of the documents mentioned below as well as other 3000 documents in Portuguese, English, French and Spanish, on the following topics: